 Educate the Students

 Teaching students about proper hygiene can help improve both their health and the cleanliness of the school.
 Make sure they know how to wash their hands properly.
 Another important tip is to tell them to throw paper towels in the rubbish bins and not in the toilet, where they may cause clogging of pipes.
 You can do this by doing a demo during class or by sticking instruction signage inside common bathrooms.

 Install Useful Hygiene Equipment Within Bathrooms

 You can reduce risks of flooding inside bathrooms by investing in waterless urinals for the male bathrooms.
 You can also install automated sensors for sinks and toilets so that you conserve water and reduce the spread of germs.

 Bad odours are also very common in school restrooms.
 Counter this by investing in high-quality air fresheners, exhaust systems and air purifiers.
 Also, let fresh air in whenever possible.
 Consider widening bathroom windows or replacing old ventilation systems if necessary.

 Since paper towels can create a big mess in bathrooms when improperly disposed of or dispensed, install air dryers for hands.
 This minimises the need for paper towels and lessens the dirt on the bathroom floors.

 Leaders in Commercial Restroom Solutions

-Prioritise hygiene in your school now.
-Call us on 09 972 7682 or send us an email at sales [at] duraplan [dot] co [dot] nz.
+Prioritise hygiene in your school now and we’ll make things easy for you.
+Call us on 09 972 7682 or send us an email at sales [at] duraplan [dot] com [dot] nz.